-Hybrid apage The main feature of by brid anges is that it Hybrid space The main feature of hybrid space is that it straddles different B-use classes.
+Term Definition Hybrid space The main feature of hybrid space is that it straddles different business floorspace uses.
 It is often created in older industrial building stock which has been repurposed for more modern industrial uses, but can also be provided in newly developed space.
 Hybrid space is space suitable for industrial activities/occupiers that 'serve the services', meaning that they provide services which support the expanding central London business market, and the wider London economy.
 Hybrid space must have a predominantly industrial function, which could combine features of light industrial, studio and production space, as well as storage and logistics; however, it can include supporting/complementary elements of office provided they are ancillary.
 As such, hybrid space is likely to be considered a Sui Generis use.
-Fundamentally, hybrid space must be conducive to occupation by a range of industrial and light industrial. a range of industrial and light industrial Inclusive design users due to its flexible design.
-An approach to the design and moldolve design management of the built environment and open spaces that takes personal and cultural differences into account to ensure parity of experience; it goes beyond a basic requirement for physical accessibility (as required by Building Regulations) to focus on the quality of individual experience.
-Independent retailer/service Generally defined as a single retail/service outlet, or a chain of two or three stores, managed by either a sole trader or a family firm.
-Industrial floorspace/buildings/development/uses/land Activities or uses that fall within light industrial (B1c), general industry (B2) and storage and distribution (B8) uses, and some sui generis akin to industrial uses such as depots and builder's merchants.
-Infrastructure Infrastructure includes the roads, transport (including walking and cycling routes), public utilities, buildings or facilities and the services provided by them which are used both by residents and those who come to work, study in, or visit the borough.
+Fundamentally, hybrid space must be conducive to occupation by a range of industrial and light industrial users due to its flexible design.
+Inclusive design An approach to the design and management of the built environment and open spaces that takes personal and cultural differences into account to ensure parity of experience; it goes beyond a basic requirement for physical accessibility (as required by Building Regulations) to focus on the quality of individual experience.
+Independent retailer/service Generally defined as a single retail/ service outlet, or a chain of two or three stores, managed by either a sole trader or a family firm.
+Industrial floorspace/buildings/ development/uses/land Activities or uses that fall within light industrial, general industry (B2) and storage and distribution (B8) uses, Sui Generis industrial uses, and some Sui Generis uses akin to industrial uses such as depots and builder's merchants.

+Term Definition Infrastructure Infrastructure includes the roads, transport (including walking and cycling routes), public utilities, buildings or facilities and the services provided by them which are used both by residents and those who come to work, study in, or visit the borough.
 Infrastructure can be split into two areas, strategic and social.
 Development of infrastructure can often be a statutory duty undertaken by government departments and other statutory bodies and similar organisations.

-Integrated Impact Accomment cocial

-Integrated Impact Assessment A combined assessment of the ·

-environmental and economic im

-planning policies, incorporating

-requirements of Sustainability A

-(SA) and Strategic Environment

-Assessments (SEA); Health Imp act

-Assessment (HIA); and Equalities es Impact

-Assessment (EqIA).
-It also inco

-Habitats Regulation Assessmen

-which is undertaken as a paralle

-the IIA.
-The IIA is an iterative pr •

-conducted throughout the plan

-period, which considers the imp

-emerging policies and proposes

-alterations or mitigation for any adverse

-impacts that are identified.

-Intermediate housing Homes for sale and rent provide

-above social rent, but below ma

-subject to the criteria in the afform

-housing definition.
-This includes shared

-ownership and London Living R ent but not

-affordable rented housing.

-Key shopping area rposes of a

-relevant prior approval assessm •

-Town Centre or Local Shopping

-designated in the Local Plan.
-7 0

-kWh/yr and kWh/m2/yr A kilowatt hour (kWh) is a unit o f energy

-used to measure energy consur • • •

-Kilowatt hours per year (kWh/yr

-annual energy consumption.
-Kil

-per square metre per year (kWh

-measures annual energy consu

-building by square metre.
-Predic

-use can be declared in kWh/m2 •

-kWh/yr.
-The kWh/m2/yr metric i

-appropriate to measure heat de

-independent of fuel type and is

-metric for the Fabric Energy Effi ciency

-Standard (FEES).

-Landmark A building or site which is a pror ninent

-identifying feature in a landscap

-with historical or architectural sign

-This includes designated local la

-Lead Local Flood Authorities Lead Local Flood Authorities are

-responsible for developing, mail -

-applying a strategy for local floo •

-management in their areas and

-maintaining a register of flood ri

-accordance with the Flood and

-Management Act 2010.
-They also

-responsibility for managing the i isk of
+Integrated Impact Assessment A combined assessment of the social, environmental and economic impact of planning policies, incorporating the statutory requirements of Sustainability Appraisal (SA) and Strategic Environmental Assessments (SEA); Health Impact Assessment (HIA); and Equalities Impact Assessment (EqIA).
+It also incorporates a Habitats Regulation Assessment (HRA) which is undertaken as a parallel process to the IIA.
+The IIA is an iterative process conducted throughout the plan preparation period, which considers the impacts of emerging policies and proposes policy alterations or mitigation for any adverse impacts that are identified.
+Intermediate housing Homes for sale and rent provided at a cost above social rent, but below market levels, subject to the criteria in the affordable housing definition.
+This includes shared ownership and London Living Rent but not affordable rented housing.
+Key shopping area A key shopping area (for the purposes of a relevant prior approval assessment) is any Town Centre or Local Shopping Area designated in the Local Plan. kWh/yr and kWh/m2/yr A kilowatt hour (kWh) is a unit of energy used to measure energy consumption.
+Kilowatt hours per year (kWh/yr) measures annual energy consumption.
+Kilowatt hours per square metre per year (kWh/m2/yr) measures annual energy consumption of a building by square metre.
+Predicted energy use can be declared in kWh/m2/yr and kWh/yr.
+The kWh/m2/yr metric is appropriate to measure heat demand as it is independent of fuel type and is used as the metric for the Fabric Energy Efficiency Standard (FEES).